Patronicity Resources Logo

 We believe that passionate individuals can spur change in their communities.
 We refer to those individuals as Patrons in the City, dedicating their time, sweat, and tears to building vibrant communities.

-The Patriarche Park Pickleball Association is a 501c(3) nonprofit formed in 2021 to encourage the development of and participation in recreational pickleball in East Lansing–specifically through education, maintenance and development or redevelopment of courts and facilities, community engagement, and raising funds for pickleball opportunities and needs.
+The Patriarche Park Pickleball Association is a 501c(3) nonprofit formed in 2021 to encourage the development of and participation in recreational pickleball in East Lansing, specifically through education, maintenance and development or redevelopment of courts and facilities, community engagement, and raising funds for pickleball opportunities and needs.

 Partnering with The City of East Lansing's Department of Parks, Recreation and the Arts, the Patriarche Park Pickleball Association came together to redevelop the pickleball courts at East Lansing’s Patriarche Park.
 The expansive project received a $300,000 grant and $200,000 in additional funding from the City of East Lansing, but that still wasn’t enough to help complete this new sports complex.

-Sue’s team launched the crowdfunding campaign to raise $50,000 to finish the redevelopment of the pickleball courts.
+Sue’s team launched a crowdfunding campaign to raise $50,000 to finish the redevelopment of the pickleball courts.
 When they raised even more than their goal, coming in at $54,633, they received a matching $50,000 grant from the Michigan Economic Development Corporation’s (MEDC) Public Spaces Community Places program.

 Once the Sports Court Complex was completed, Sue and her team launched a second Patronicity crowdfunding campaign to fund a shade structure at the pickleball courts.
 This campaign, midway through its 6-month window, seeks to raise $40,000 to purchase and install the new shade structure.